Learn what to leave curbside, what to toss into trash, and how to dispose of specialty materials.

 “By taking part in a one-hour webinar, individuals can learn general guidelines for which materials to leave curbside, which items to toss into the trash and what options are available for disposing of hard-to-recycle and specialty materials,” according to PRC Education Program Coordinator Nancy Martin.
-“People are always surprised to hear me say the words ‘When in doubt, throw it out,’ but people should not place their K-cups, yogurt containers, takeout clamshells and many other plastic items in a recycling bin.”
+“Participants are always surprised to hear me say the words ‘When in doubt, throw it out,’ but people should not place their K-cups, yogurt containers, takeout clamshells and many other plastic items in a recycling bin.”

 Martin points out that rules vary by location, so residents should always check with their local municipalities for specific recycling instructions.